-Apple, Google Coronavirus Tech Won't Track Your Location.
-That Worries Some States.
+Apple, Google Coronavirus Tool Won't Track Your Location.
+That Worries Some States

 "[They] might actually give you a much larger haystack to sort through in order to find your needle," she said.

-Contact tracing has always fundamentally been about human interaction: public health staff asking people to open up about their personal lives.
+Contact tracing has always fundamentally been about human interaction — public health staff asking people to open up about their personal lives.

 "It really relies on trust and it relies on the person being interviewed being willing to divulge that information to a public health official," Nuzzo said.